jossemii/HyperNode/README.md

-# Nodo: Seamless Service Orchestration for Distributed Networks
+# Nodo: Service Orchestration for Distributed Networks

 Nodo is a powerful framework designed to streamline communication, management, and orchestration of services across a network of computers.